Dalmatian Aggressive Behavior: Helping a Rescue Dog

 I asked the dog’s guardian to follow up with me in a month (sooner if there are problems or questions) as we may be able to modify the techniques and exercises once the dogs get comfortable with them.

-Now that the guardians know what the dogs need and how to communicate with them in a way they understand and respect, Im betting Sapphire and Siss-e’s fights will soon be a distant memory.
+Now that the guardians understand what the dogs need, they can communicate better with them.
+I bet Sapphire and Siss-e’s fights will soon be forgotten.

 Categorized in: